amanjalan09/UMichMLPredictions/README.md

 ## Process

 * Collecting the Dataset
+* Preprocessing the Data
+* Creating an ML Model
+* Deploying the ML Model onto a web application

 ## How to use?
 The interactive web application is currently construction!
 We're hoping to roll it out by the end of August!